Usedom Island – Some Facts

-The whole island is one long sandy beach and you can enjoy spa, good food, nude beach and shopping excursions.
+The Usedom Island is one long sandy beach, and you can enjoy the spa, good food, a nude beach and shopping excursions.

-Most resorts on the island are mostly for relaxation and beach life.
-Heringsdorf as is located on the German part of the island is more lively but yet with peaceful atmosphere.
+Most resorts on the island are primarily for relaxation and beach life.
+Heringsdorf, located on the German part of the island, is more lively but peaceful.

-After World War II in 1945 did Poland get 72 km ² of the southeastern part of the island.
+After World War II in 1945, Poland got 72 km ² of the island’s southeastern part.

-The largest city or town on Usedom.
-Here you get a little more life than on rest of the island.
+The largest city in Usedom is Heringsdorf.
+Here you get a little more life than on the rest of the island.

 Restaurants, pubs and entertainment some evenings at the scene on the boardwalk.

-The beach is nice and out on the pier you can go shopping or enjoy food and beverages at the Italian restaurant.
+The beach is lovely, and you can go shopping or enjoy food and beverages at the Italian restaurant on the pier.

 Ahlbeck is a smaller place with a few spa hotels and a nice pier with a restaurant.